Drew Waters Player Props: Royals vs. Rays

 Drew Waters At The Plate

-- Waters is batting .167 with a double, a home run and four walks.
+- Waters is hitting .188 with a double, two home runs and four walks.

-- In nine of 18 games this year, Waters has had at least one hit, including one game with multiple hits.
+- This year, Waters has tallied at least one hit in 10 of 19 games (52.6%), and had multiple hits twice.

-- In four games this year (22.2%), he has scored, including multiple runs twice.
+- In five games this year (26.3%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.